 SOUTH AMERICA (CONMEBOL 4.5 PLACES)

 As in recent qualifying competitions, all 10 nations play each other home and away.
 The top four nations qualify directly to the finals.
-The fifth-place team will go into an intercontinental playoff against the winners of the AFC playoff, Australia or United Arab Emirates, on June 13.
+The fifth-place team will go into an intercontinental playoff against the winners of the AFC playoff, Australia, on June 13.

 NORTH AMERICA, CENTRAL AMERICA, CARIBBEAN (CONCACAF; 3.5 PLACES)